robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ Composition is a less familiar term, but you use the concept all the time: it basically means using objects together.
 For example, a `UIView` is composed with its superview, its subviews, and its layer; a `UIViewController` is composed with its parent controller, its child controllers, and its views; and so on.

-- properties
+- composition is ~~when you put a thing in a thing and then it’s a thing then~~ using objects together

 ^ In contrast with the “is a” relationship defined by subclassing, this style of composition defines a “has a”/“has many” relationship, e.g. a `UITableView` has a `UITableViewDelegate`, and it has many `UITableCellView`s.

+- properties; “has a/many”

 ^ We can also consider a class as being composed with the types it interacts with but doesn’t own, i.e. those which it receives as parameters, or creates and gives to something else.

-This defines a “uses” sort of relationship more so than a “has” one, e.g. `UIApplication` uses `NSNotificationCenter`, but ultimately it’s just another example of composition.
+^ This defines a “uses” sort of relationship more so than a “has” one, e.g. `UIApplication` uses `NSNotificationCenter`, but ultimately it’s just another example of composition.

-- parameters
+- parameters; “uses”

 ---